 The carbon risk metrics suggest that the Global Impact Bond Fund has a relatively low negative impact from a climate perspective.
-The Fund's carbon intensity is 55% lower than the benchmark, meaning that for every $\mathfrak L$ invested the portfolio's companies emit 55% less $CO_2$ .
+The Fund's carbon intensity is 55% lower than the benchmark, meaning that for every $\mathfrak L$ invested the portfolio's companies emit 55% less CO_2 .
 A similar pattern is seen in the weighted average carbon intensity which is 77% more efficient than the benchmark.
 Recognising the backward-looking nature of carbon footprint assessments, we utilise an implied temperature rise metric as a forward-looking complement.
 Based on current targets, the Fund is expected to be aligned with the Sustainable Development Scenario by 2050, representing an implied temperature rise of 1.5°C. Finally, we also assess the coverage of Science Based Targets within the Fund.
 At EdenTree, we place a strong emphasis on Science Based Targets as they provide companies with a clearly defined path to achieve 1.5°C alignment, mandate absolute emissions reductions rather than carbon offsetting, and require companies to tackle the full scope of their emissions.
-Positively, the 54% of the companies in Global Impact Bond Fund have either set an SBT or committed to doing so - an indication that the Fund is invested in companies with best-in-class climate risk management.
+Positively, the 54% of the companies in Global Impact Bond Fund have either set an SBT or committed to doing so - an indication that the Fund is invested in companies with our preferred approach to climate risk management.

-Green-Bond-Principles June-2022-280622.pdf (icmagroup.org) 19 Impact Report | December 2022 20 Our Impact - A Different Kind of Company EdenTree are part of the Benefact Group, and ultimately owned by a charity, the Benefact Trust.
+4 Green-Bond-Principles June-2022-280622.pdf (icmagroup.org) Our Impact - A Different Kind of Company EdenTree are part of the Benefact Group, and ultimately owned by a charity, the Benefact Trust.
 As an international family of specialist financial services companies that give all available profits to charity and good causes, we're built on the idea that better business, can better lives.
 Socially Positive Our charitable ownership and commitment to our customers and communities mean we have a unique opportunity to create a positive impact in the world.
 Since 2016 the Benefact Group has surpassed its giving target of £150m in grants and donations to good causes, making us the third largest corporate donor in the UK.
 The Group is now aiming to reach an aggregated giving target of £250m by 2025.
 The EdenTree Community Fund The EdenTree Community Fund, launched in 2017, is a three-year £150,000 grant to support charities operating in areas that support our core responsible and sustainable investment criteria.
 In 2021 EdenTree staff voted on the themes and charitable projects we will be supporting as part of the Fund's next three-year cycle, which commenced in January 2022.
 The chosen themes were Education, Mental Health & Wellbeing and Environment.
-The charities we are supporting with £30,000 and £10,000 multiyear grants are: Blind in Business, the Drop-in Bereavement Centre and Walworth Community Gardening Network.
+The charities we are supporting with £30,000 and £10,000 multi-year grants are: Blind in Business, the Drop-in Bereavement Centre and Walworth Community Gardening Network.
 London Community Foundation (LCF) is our charitable partner in longlisting and facilitating projects.
-We are delighted with the impact these grants have made in just one year.